Deep-rooted movement

 A trend that’s here to stay

 There’s no doubt that organic and local are all the rage, but are they just a fad?
-Mélanie Gore believes it’s a movement that’s got legs.
-The transition to organic has been at the core of growers’ concerns for at least the past five years and goes hand in hand with the artisanal approach that many local producers have adopted.
+Mélanie Gore from the Conseil des vins du Québec believes it’s a movement that’s got legs.
+The transition to organic has been at the core of growers’ concerns for a number of years and goes hand in hand with the artisanal approach that many local producers have adopted.
 “Certification is the ultimate checkmark.
 Being organic builds on their drive to evolve and improve their products,” she added.

 Eve agrees: “The way things are going, it looks like it’ll be around for a long time!
 If, as a population, we have the opportunity to get back to the land, I think the movement will endure.
 I believe current circumstances are bringing people back one way or another.”